Police caution: Administration

 There is no statutory basis for the formal caution, it is a discretionary procedure adopted by the police under Home Office guidance.

 Only the police have the power to administer a caution.
 The Crown Prosecution Service (CPS) does, however, have a role to play in helping the police to ensure that the Ministry of Justice guidelines contained within the Guidance are applied consistently and fairly.

 CPS officers are instructed to refer to the police any case in which they consider a caution is the appropriate way of handling the offence.
-Where the CPS remains satisfied that a caution is appropriate but the police refuse to administer one, the CPS guidance recommends that the case is not accepted for the prosecution.
+Where the CPS remains satisfied that a caution is appropriate but the police refuse to administer one, the CPS guidance recommends that the case not be accepted for the prosecution.

 Duration

 Per the Rehabilitation of Offenders Act 1974, simple cautions, reprimands and final warnings become spent (meaning that they do not need to be disclosed, unless applying for particular types of work) immediately, and conditional cautions become spent after 3 months.

 Cautions will appear on a DBS certificate until 6 years have passed (or 2 years if the person was under 18 at the time of caution) provided the offence is not on the prescribed list of offences that will never be filtered from a criminal record check.

 All information relating to simple cautions (as well as convictions) issued for a recordable offence is retained on the Police National Computer (PNC).
 Association of Chief Police Officers (ACPO) guidelines set out how long this information will be retained for.
 The information is kept for police operational reasons and in the interest of prevention and detection of crime.